madhavmishra05/WorkFlow/README.md

-# 💼 Workflow – Job Seeking Website
+# 💼 Workflow – Job Seeking Platform

+🚀 **Workflow** is a full-stack web application designed to connect job seekers and employers efficiently on a single platform.

+It allows companies to post job openings and enables candidates to search, apply, and manage their job applications seamlessly.

+---

 ## 📌 Introduction

-**Workflow** is a full-stack web-based job seeking platform designed to connect employers and job seekers in a simple and efficient way.

-It enables companies to post job openings and allows job seekers to create profiles, search jobs, and apply easily.
-The platform simplifies the recruitment process by bringing both parties onto a single digital system.
+Workflow simplifies the recruitment process by bringing both employers and job seekers into one centralized digital system.

+* 🧑‍💼 Employers can post jobs and find candidates
+* 🧑‍🎓 Job seekers can explore and apply easily
+* ⚡ Fast, simple, and efficient hiring experience

 ---

 ## 🎯 Objectives

 * Provide a centralized platform for job opportunities
 * Help job seekers find relevant jobs easily
 * Enable employers to find suitable candidates quickly
 * Reduce manual effort in the recruitment process

 ---

 ## 🛠️ Technologies Used

-### Frontend
+### 🌐 Frontend
 * React.js
 * JavaScript
 * HTML, CSS
 * Bootstrap

-### Backend
+### ⚙️ Backend
 * Java
 * Spring Boot
 * Maven

-### Database
+### 🗄️ Database
 * PostgreSQL

-### Tools
+### 🧰 Tools & IDEs
 * Git & GitHub
 * VS Code / IntelliJ IDEA
 * REST APIs

 ---